binjuhor/binjuhor.com/content/work/ebanking-maritime-bank.md

 featured_image: "ib-maritimebank-thumb.jpg"
 project_image: [ "ib-maritimebank-full.jpeg" ]
 tags: [ "banking", "Maritime bank", "E-banking", "Red Vietnam" ]
-description: "The project was started from 2015 with many technological revolution in the banking & financial industry to 3.0.
+description: "The project was started in 2015 with many technological revolutions in the banking & financial industry to 3.0.
 We have researched and developed it with passion and desire to bring extra advantages for customers."
 ---

-The project was started from 2015 with many technological revolution in the banking & financial industry to 3.0.
+The project was started in 2015 with many technological revolutions in the banking & financial industry to 3.0.
 We have researched and developed it with passion and desire to bring extra advantages for customers.

 My position in this project is front-end developer, working onsite with M1tech company.